 Daily: 10am - 8pm

 We offer emergency dental care!

 for same day treatment

-In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
-You should then sip on coke, tea or ginger ale.
-You should sip slowly over a fifteen-minute period.
-When the nausea subsides you can begin taking solid foods and the prescribed medicine.
+In the event of nausea and/or vomiting, do not take anything by mouth for at least an hour after surgery.
+Then sip slowly on coke, tea or ginger ale.
+Once the nausea subsides, you can start taking the prescribed medicine.

-A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
+Wisdom teeth dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
+Pain at the surgical site and even ear pain may occur in two to three days.
 Call the office if this occurs.

 Numbness of the lip, chin or tongue is usually temporary.
 Slight temperature elevation post wisdom teeth removal is not uncommon—you can take Tylenol or ibuprofen.
 If fever persists, please call our office.

 You may also feel hard projections, which are bony walls that support the tooth.
 They usually smooth out in time.
 Your lips may be dry and cracked—keep them moistened.

 Sore throat and pain when swallowing can occur and will subside in two to three days.
 Stiffness of the jaw muscles may cause difficulty opening the mouth.
 This is a normal and will get better.

 Do you have additional concerns about your wisdom teeth removal recovery or wisdom teeth healing process?
 Contact Now Care Dental’s Eagan-MN office at 651-686-6800—answering services are available 24/7.
 Clinic hours are 10 a.m. to 8 p.m., seven days a week.